SoftMatterLab24/lammps/doc/src/fix_bond_dynamic.rst

          maxbond = max # of bonds of bondtype the itype and jtype atoms can have *seed* values = seed
-         seed = random number seed (positive integer) *prob* values = fraction
+         seed = random number seed (positive integer) *prob* values = Pattach Pdettach
-         fraction = create a bond with this proabilitiy if otherwise eligible *mol* values = 0 or 1 or 2
+         Pattach = create a bond with this proabilitiy if otherwise eligible Pdettach = remove a bond with this proabilitiy if otherwise eligible *mol* values = 0 or 1 or 2
          0 = any atom can bond if otherwise eligible (default) 1 = only atoms on different molecules can bond